 - Fossil primates from South Africa are often found embedded in block of indurated breccia.
 In 2016, we experimented a new technique based on neutron microtomography to describe the specimen Sts 1039 from Sterkfontein that was embedded in hard breccia (link).

 - The papionin specimen UW 88-886 from the Australopithecus sediba-bearing site of Malapa potentially represents the earliest modern baboon.
-We decided to non-invasively explore the inner craniodental anatomy of this specimen and presented our preliminary results at the 8th Annual Meeting of the European Society for the Study of Human Evolution in Faro (link).
+Given the implication of UW 88-886 for the understanding of the papionin evolutionary history, we decided to non-invasively explore the inner craniodental anatomy of this specimen (link).